Disc Golf in Central Oregon

 A disc golf hole in the middle of the high desert landscape.

-Dry Canyon Disc Golf Course, on Redmond’s west side, winds through all the hallmarks of the Central Oregon high desert—including gnarled juniper trees, a rimrock canyon, and plenty of sagebrush.
-The nine-hole course features two basket placements per hole, so players with a bit more time can play it like a standard 18-hole course.
+Disc golfers find a lot to love about the High Desert around Redmond.
+Dry Canyon Disc Golf Course, on Redmond’s west side, winds through desert terrain, including gnarled juniper trees, a rimrock canyon, and plenty of sagebrush.
+The nine-hole course features two basket placements per hole, so players with a bit more time can play it like an 18-hole course.
 The course is suited to players of all skill levels—but beginners and families enjoy the paved path that hugs Dry Canyon’s east side, appreciate the lack of obstructions and obstacles, and can get a feel for the sport with several short and mid-range shots.
-Just keep in mind that shade is sparse, so players should bring plenty of water in summer.

 A half-hour north of Redmond, just outside the city of Madras, sits Juniper Hills Park—home to soccer fields, softball fields, baseball fields, and (of course) a nine-hole disc golf course.
 Players set out from concrete tee pads and proceed through a mixture of pine, juniper, and sagebrush.
 The challenging course features marginal elevation gain and occasionally offers awe-inspiring views of Cascade peaks nearby.